borodust/borodust.github.io/_posts/2019-05-27-gamekit-future.md

   `gamekit`-based games

 [trivial-gamekit-input-handler](https://github.com/borodust/trivial-gamekit-input-handler)
-: Utility class for switching and controlling input in trivial-gamekit - handy for enabling and disabling different control schemes especially when transition between game states
+: Utility class for switching and controlling input in `trivial-gamekit` - handy for enabling and disabling different control schemes at any point of time, especially when transitioning between game states (menu->play->pause->play etc)

 [trivial-gamekit-postproc](https://github.com/borodust/trivial-gamekit-postproc)
 : Shader-based post-processing in `gamekit`!
-Also allows you to change resolution of the underlying framebuffer, meaning you can render your game undersampled (true 256×224 resolution on HiDPI displays anyone?) or supersampled (8k on FullHD displays - let the world burn in gpu heat).
+Also allows you to change resolution of the underlying framebuffer, meaning you can render your game undersampled (true unblurred 256×224 resolution on HiDPI displays anyone?) or supersampled (8k on FullHD displays - let the world burn in gpu heat)

 More to come! :)